robisim74/angular-l10n/doc/spec.md

 ```

 #### <a name="3.2.2"/>3.2.2 Asynchronous loading of json files
-Alternatively, to initialize `LocalizationService` for the asynchronous loading add the following code in the body of constructor of the bootstrap component:
+Alternatively, to initialize `LocalizationService` for the asynchronous loading add the following code in the body of constructor of the application root module or bootstrap component:
 ```TypeScript
 // Required: initializes the translation provider with the given path prefix. this.localization.translationProvider('./resources/locale-');